Multiple Imputation Guided by Full Law and Target Law Identifiability under the Missing Not At Random Assumption: Abstract

 \section{Abstract}

-The key problems in missing data models involve the identifiability of two distributions: the target law and the full law.
-The target law refers to the joint distribution of the data variables, while the full law refers to the joint distribution of both the data variables and the response indicators.
-It has not been clearly stated how the identifiability of the target law and the full law relate to multiple imputation.
-We show that imputations can be drawn from the correct conditional distributions if and only if the full law is identifiable.
-This result means that standard multiple imputation methods may not be directly applicable in cases where the target law is identifiable but the full law is not.
-We demonstrate that alternative imputation approaches sometimes enable the estimation of the target law in such cases.\\ ~\\ Keywords: identification, missing data, missing not at random, non-ignorable missingness, recoverability, target law
+The central challenges in missing data models concern the identifiability of two distributions: the target law and the full law.
+The target law refers to the joint distribution of the data variables, whereas the full law refers to the joint distribution of the data variables and their corresponding response indicators.
+However, the relationship between the identifiability of these two distributions and the feasibility of multiple imputation has not been clearly established.
+We present a procedure where the choice of the imputation method is guided by identifiability considerations.
+We show that imputations can be drawn from the correct conditional distributions for all possible missing data patterns if and only if the full law is identifiable.
+This result implies that standard multiple imputation methods---which keep observed values unchanged and replace missing values with imputed values---are invalid when the target law is identifiable but the full law is not.
+We demonstrate that alternative imputation strategies can sometimes enable the estimation of the target law in such cases.
+Specifically, we introduce factorizable imputation where certain observed values are also imputed and the imputed data are weighted in the analysis.